roeld24/bang-your-head/readme.txt

 runs as a stand-alone executable, from the command line (i.e., there is no GUI) runs transparently on both MS-Windows, MacOS, and GNU/Linux

+* total number of movies
+average movies run-time
-* total number of movies, average movies run-time, best director, most present actor/actress, and most productive year
+best director (highest average of the movies, for equals ratings we take the first one) most present actor/actress, and most productive year

 //core, package
 Gestisce la lettura e scrittura dei file CSV.